Employment and training with the Crown Solicitor's Office

 - Tour of the Attorney General's Department library, and training in the use of on-line facilities.

 - Information session on the practice management system.

 Students offered clerkships will be paid for the full eight weeks.
 Each summer clerk is allocated to a section within the CSO, or outposted to various government agencies.

 Summer Clerkships are offered for a period of eight weeks each year, commencing in mid December.
 Summer Clerkships conclude in time for students to attend the first Practical Legal Training Program offered by the Law Society.

 Each year 12-14 placements are offered to law students.
 Placements are highly sought after and extremely competitive.

 Applicants must include a summer clerkships application form (Word 284KB).
 Applications for a Summer Clerkship close on 30 April of each year.
-Interviews will be conducted by mid-May, with all offers being completed by the end of June.
+Applicants are advised that the 2016 program is now closed.

 Each application will be assessed upon the criteria mentioned above and presentation at interview.